 I say “little” because the print is perhaps 1″ x 2″.

 We’d love to uncover the what, why, when and where of this image.
-Recent spelunking revealed an appearance in the Program Book for the Fifth World Science Fiction Convention, August 30 – September 1, Philadelphia (“The PhilCon”).
+Recent spelunking revealed an appearance in the Program Book for the Fifth World Science Fiction Convention, held from August 30 through September 1, 1947, in Philadelphia (“The PhilCon”).

 The photo was found next to other snapshots that appear to date from 1939 or 1940.
 An additional clue on the date is that the robot appears to be astride the cover of an issue of Charles D. Hornig’s Science Fiction, which ran from March 1939 through September 1941.